soupglasses/dotfiles/home-manager/README.md

 ### Further reading

-Then for those who are more interested in learning about Nix, i would reccomend also looking at this meta resource with everything you should need to know:
+Then for those who are more interested in learning about Nix, i would recommend also looking at this meta resource with everything you should need to know:
 [https://github.com/nix-community/awesome-nix](https://github.com/nix-community/awesome-nix).